This page covers account and licensing information for End User Monitoring (EUM).

 View License Usage

-To view your EUM license consumption, go to> License.
+To view your EUM license consumption in the Controller, go to> License.

-If you have at least one of these license types, you have an EUM Account, which has a name and a license key associated with it.
+If you have at least one EUM license type, you have an EUM Account, which has a name and a license key associated with it.
 This is the unique identifier that AppDynamics uses to associate EUM data to your account.
-From a practical perspective, you only need to know this information for troubleshooting purposes.
+You only need to know this information for troubleshooting purposes.
 The same key applies to all four EUM services.
 However, each product has its own types and metrics for allowed usage.

 EUM App Key